sebasfalcone/better-work-notes/Dessign_Patterns.md

 ![Interface_segregation_principle_bad](./Resources/SOLID/Interface_segregation_principle_bad.jpeg)

 You can implement these methods and put nullify some methods, but its not elegant.
 The better approach is to break down the interface into parts.
 Classes that are able to implement the original interface can just implement several refined interfaces.
-Other classes can implement only those interfaces wich have methods that make sense for them:
+Other classes can implement only those interfaces which have methods that make sense for them:

 ![Interface_segregation_principle_good](./Resources/SOLID/Interface_segregation_principle_good.jpeg)